eth-lang/eth/readme.md

 **Option 2: Require extension**

-This version of getting `.eth` files to run on node.js is by far the easiest, it consists in having a `.js` file the simply requires `eth/register` followed by your `server.eth`, from that point on all `require`s resolving to `.eth` file will get compiled first, then ran.
+This version of getting `.eth` files to run on node.js is by far the easiest, it consists in having a `.js` file the simply requires `eth/register` followed by your `server.eth` as entrypoint, after that all `require`s resolving to a `.eth` file will get compiled to js first, then ran.

 ```js
 // bootstrap.js